Merkoba/Hue/configuration.md

 >The default name of the main room.
 Just like any room, this can be changed later.

 "default_room_background_color"
->The initial background color for new rooms
+>The initial background color for new rooms.

 "default_room_font_color"
->The initial font color for new rooms
+>The initial font color for new rooms.

 "images_directory"
 >The directory where uploaded images will be stored.